murphygroup/cellorganizer-documentation_old/source/chapters/galaxy/index.rst

 Using CellOrganizer for Galaxy
 ==============================

-The CellOrganizer for Galaxy public server
+The CellOrganizer for Galaxy public server address is

 * `galaxy.compbio.cs.cmu.edu <http://galaxy.compbio.cs.cmu.edu:9000/>`_